 It takes a considerable amount of time to transfer larger volumes of data over the cloud.
-The larger the databases, the more the time it takes to move them over the cloud servers.
-This could also result in prolonged downtimes or even in data loss.
+The larger the databases, the more the time it takes to move them over to the cloud servers.
+This could also result in prolonged downtimes or even data loss.

 5. Skill Gap

 The tech team that managed the physical servers might not feel comfortable handling the virtual servers.
 In this case, consider cross-functional training courses and also introduce new roles if it seems necessary.

 What Applications Hold Scope for Cloud Migration?

 It is not required to migrate all applications to the cloud, nor is it economical.
 The following table highlights the applications that should move to the cloud vs. those that should be maintained on-premises.

 1. Which Cloud Deployment Model is the best?